 The father and moder of morthour and mischief,

 Thow purpest for to undo our Lordis cheif,

 In Paslay, with ane poysone that wes fell,

 For quhilk, brybour, yit sall thow thoill a brief;

 Pelour, on the I sall it preif my sell.

 For a couple of centuries Biel pass’d through several notable & noble hands.
 Sir Robert Lauder of the Bass possessed them; as did the the Earl of Melrose; then Sir John Hamilton, later Baron of Belhaven & Stenton.
-His grand-daughter’s husband inherited his titles, & also published a book in 1723 called, ‘The Countryman’s Rudiments, or An Advice to the Farmers in East Lothian how to Labour & Improve their Ground.’
+John also published a book in 1723 called, ‘The Countryman’s Rudiments, or An Advice to the Farmers in East Lothian how to Labour & Improve their Ground.’

 The Biel House we see today was remodeled in Gothic style in the 19th century, & through Historic Scotland is open to the public on request.
 This indirectly led to an incident a couple of years ago, when thieves broke in & stole thousands of pounds worth of African artefacts & historical weaponry.
 Among the latter were remarkable pieces seized from pirates who had infested the coasts of the Malaysian state of Sarawak in the 1860s.
 Of the 2016 theft, The Edinburgh Evening News wrote: